OCD and Anxiety Center Children's Residential Care

 We specialize in children’s behavioral health and those who need the extra level of care that residential treatment offers.
 We focus on children ages 8 to 14 in our OCD and Anxiety children’s residential care, which was one of the first residential treatment facilities in the nation with comprehensive assessment and treatment for kids.
 Our outcomes show that our OCD and anxiety disorders treatment works.

 Led by a full-time, board-certified child and adolescent psychiatrist, each member of our treatment team excels at creating strong bonds with children and families.
 Individual care plans meet the specific needs of children.
-And when your child comes home, he or she is ready to be a kid again.
+And when a child comes home, they are ready to be a kid again.